 Projects can take place abroad, according to the area covered by each activity, or in-country.
 All activities must address solidarity-related topics such as:

 - Environment and natural protection

 - Reception and integration of refugees and migrants

 This list is not exhaustive, and could be amended as the initiative is developed.

-After participating in a project you will be entitled to receive a certificate that documents your participation.
-You could use this when applying for jobs or further learning.
+After their activity, participants receive a certificate that documents their participation.
+This could be used when applying for jobs or further learning.